 If the hardware diagnostics tool finds any faults or errors, you’ll need to take appropriate action to resolve them.

-Fix Seven: System Restore
+Fix 7: System Restore

 If you recently made system changes or installed updates that triggered the error, you can perform a system restore to revert your system to a previous state when the display settings were functioning correctly.
-Note that this option is only available if you have previously created a system restore point.

 • Press the Win key on your keyboard.

-• Type in “system restore”.
+• Type in system restore.

-• In the System Restore window, click the “Next” button to begin the restoration process.
+• In the System Restore window, click the Next button to begin the restoration process.

 Restore System File and Settings